 Your child will probably call into question things you have done, things you said you would do, and things you didn’t do.
 They will do this a lot.
 It will hurt.
 But remember that this is not about roasting you on a spit.
-This is actually us testing out ways to communicate without their disorders.
+This is actually your child testing out ways to communicate without their disorder.
 It’s messy.
-It’s brutal.
-It’s necessary.
+It can hurt.
+It’s often a sign of healing.

 Please don’t get defensive and tell them that something didn’t happen or that something had to happen the way it did.
 The “thing” is not the point.
 They are testing out the idea that someone who loves them can tolerate their pain.
 They want to feel held and accepted with their pain.
-All you need to do is take a deep breath and ignore your deep desire to defend yourself.
+Take a deep breath and ignore your deep desire to defend yourself.

 3. Acknowledge and accept anger

 Your child has anger.
 The only way they knew to process anger before was to make their body suffer.
 Now they are trying to learn to process anger in healthy ways.
 When they are processing anger with you, the best thing you can do is acknowledge and accept the anger without judgment.